Brazil's biggest party sticks with unpopular Rousseff - for now

 While Cunha will try to obstruct her agenda, continued PMDB backing means Rousseff still has a chance of getting further bills to cut spending and raise revenues through an unruly Congress that has so far diluted her austerity measures.

-Rousseff’s risk of impeachment rose 10 days ago when Cunha, a conservative PMDB leader, declared he was switching to the opposition after accusing the government of seeking to implicate him in the Petrobras corruption scandal.
+Rousseff’s risk of impeachment increased greatly 10 days ago when Cunha, a conservative PMDB leader, declared he was switching to the opposition.

-“I believe most of the PMDB today opposes the alliance with the Workers’ Party,” Cunha said on Monday at an event in Sao Paulo.
-Cunha said he was “not going to burn down the country because of a personal feud” but he warned that the impeachment debate will not go away and will continue to hurt business confidence in Brazil.

-His first step after defecting was to start examining the merit of 11 requests before Congress for Rousseff’s impeachment.
-He said on Monday he would weigh their technical merits, according to congressional rules of order.
+Cunha told Reuters on Friday that he has no plans to impeach the president yet his first step after defecting was to start examining the merit of 11 requests before Congress for Rousseff’s impeachment.

-Cunha has been accused of taking a $5 million bribe to facilitate two Petrobras contracts for drilling ships, and government officials hope he will be indicted before he can damage the president.
+Cunha himself has been accused of taking a $5 million bribe to facilitate two Petrobras contracts for drilling ships, however, and government officials hope he will be indicted before he can damage the president.

-Rousseff is not among the 32 sitting politicians suspected of receiving kickbacks in the widening Petrobras investigation.
+Rousseff is not among the 32 sitting politicians suspected of receiving kickbacks in the widening Petrobras scandal.

 That could change.